-In this post, we’ll look at how Halloween is making a spooky comeback in the French capital.
+In this post, we’ll look at how Halloween is making a spooky comeback in Paris and how to spend it in the French capital.

 Halloween still remains a relatively recent phenomenon in France.
-By contrast, the French have for centuries celebrated All Saints’ Day (La Toussaint), on November 1st, a quiet day on which Christians visit cemeteries to honour the graves of the deceased, and take the opportunity to spend time with friends and family.
+By contrast, the French have for centuries celebrated All Saints’ Day (La Toussaint) on November 1st, a quiet day on which Christians visit cemeteries to honor the graves of the deceased and take the opportunity to spend time with friends and family.

-But Halloween, which many of us associate with trick-or-treating, scary costumes, jack-o’-lantern pumpkins and haunted houses, is growing increasingly popular in Paris.
+But Halloween, which many of us associate with trick-or-treating, scary costumes, jack-o’-lantern pumpkins and haunted houses, is becoming increasingly popular in Paris.

-Whether you’re a family, a student or a young professional, this should give you a few ideas on how to celebrate October 31st in the French capital.
+Whether you’re a family, a student or a young professional, this should give you a few ideas on how to celebrate the 31st October in the French capital.

 What to expect

-While Halloween is becoming increasingly popular in Paris, don’t expect the same level of celebrations, especially if you’re from the USA, Canada, England or Ireland.
+While Halloween is becoming increasingly popular in Paris, don’t expect the same level of celebrations, especially if you’re from the USA, Canada or the UK.

 Trick-or-treating, for example, is rare in the French capital, so you’re better off buying some candy and planning your own fun for the kids!